ThinkDataEd/curriculum/docs/unit1/lesson5.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts:"
-    Statistical investigative questions typically begin with a vague general question,then develop into a precise question.
+    Statistical investigative questions typically begin with a vague general question, then develop into a precise question.
 The process of developing or creating a good investigative question is iterative and requires time and effort to get right.
 In her 2021 paper, What Makes a Good Statistical Question, Dr. Pip Arnold identified the following as features of a good investigative question:

     (1) The variable(s) of interest is/are clear